 - Skill chatbots, which are individual chatbots that are focused on specific types of tasks, such as tracking inventory, submitting time cards, and creating expense reports.
 It uses natural language processing to resolve user intent and extract information from the message sent through conversational channels.
 You can add skills to the digital assistants or deploy them to a channel on their own.

-- Channels, which are the connectors that bind a digital assistant or an individual skill chatbot to messaging services, such as Facebook, WeChat, mobile, web or Alexa.
+- Channels, which are the connectors that bind a digital assistant or an individual skill chatbot to messaging services, such as Facebook, WeChat, mobile, or web.
 A single digital assistant or skill can have several channels configured for it so that it can run on different services simultaneously.

 - Skill Store, which offers a range of pre-packaged skills and digital assistants.
 Chatbot developers and administrators add pre-built skill chatbots to their digital assistants, including SaaS service skill chatbots for ERP, CX, and HCM.